gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "What did you think?"

 The goat boy shrugged.
 "They were aright.
-A lot of...you know."
+A lot of…you know."
 He rolled his eyes in a way that meant
 "too much romance, not enough last-second escapes from villainous bots".

 "Yeah," Maddy agreed.
 She stood up and tucked her sketchbook and pencil into the worn blue canvas satchel her father had made for her.
-"Come on---let's see if he has anything new."
+"Come on—let's see if he has anything new."

 Once upon a time,
 the village of Rusty Bridge had been nothing more than